UPPMAX/uppmax_intro_day_1/docs/sessions/job_scheduler.md

     - What is a job scheduler?
     - Why does one need a job scheduler?
     - What information may one need to tell a job scheduler?
-    - Is it possible to have all nodes of Rackham running your jobs?
+    - Is it possible to have all nodes of Pelle running your jobs?

 ## Why?